microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 Click **Save and create** to create the ScaledObject resource.

 Header over to the **Workloads** section in the left-hand menu and click on **Deployments**.
 In the **Filter by deployment name** field, enter **store-front** to view the **store-front** Deployment.
-You should see the **store-front** Deployment is now running 2 replicas.
+You should see the **store-front** Deployment is now running 10 replicas.

-Also, if you run the following command, you should see a HPA resource named **keda-hpa-store-front** which KEDA created and is managing for the **store-front** Deployment.
+Also, if you run the following command, you should see an HPA resource named **keda-hpa-store-front** which KEDA created and is managing for the **store-front** Deployment.

 ```bash
 kubectl get hpa
 ```

-This was a simple example of using using KEDA.
+This was a simple example of using KEDA.
 But using KEDA over the HPA for CPU and memory utilization doesn't give you lot to differentiate the experience.
 The real power of KEDA comes from its ability to scale your application based on external metrics like the number of messages in a queue, the length of a stream, the number of messages in a topic, or based on a custom schedule using CRON expressions.
 There are many [scalers](https://keda.sh/docs/2.15/scalers/) available for KEDA that you can use to scale your application based on a variety of external metrics.

 ---